GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Results

-\paragraph{Metrics} We use the peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM)~\cite{wang_2004_ssim} to measure the quality of results for the comparison and ablation study in the main paper.
+\paragraph{Metrics} We use the peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM)~\cite{wang_2004_ssim} to measure the relighting quality of results for the comparison and ablation study in the main paper.
 We present the learned perceptual image patch similarity (LPIPS)~\cite{zhang_2018_lpips} in the supplementary materials.
 Due to the ambiguity between albedo and light, we normalize the relighting images to match the average colors of ground-truth images before computing the metrics, following NeRO.
 When the ground truth albedo is available, we rescale the relighting images based on the ground truth albedo and predicted albedo, following TensoIR.
-We record the mean training time and the frame per second (FPS)\footnote{NeRO and TensoSDF use the Cycles Render Engine in Blender to provide relighting results, so the FPS depends on samples per pixel, which is 1024 in our case.} in the evaluation, which tests on a single RTX 4090.
+We use the mean angular error (MAE) and the Chamber distance (CD) to measure the quality of geometry reconstruction.
+We record the mean training time and the frame per second (FPS)\footnote{NeRO and TensoSDF use the Cycles Render Engine in Blender to provide relighting results, so the FPS depends on samples per pixel, which is 1024 following the NeRO setting.} in the evaluation.
+All the FPS and training time are tested on an RTX 4090 unless otherwise specified.